Tana (Finland–Norway): Fishing

+During the years when the authorities permitted fishing, one can purchase a fishing permit for angling.
+Some residents, can get a permit for fishing with barrier net; ['salmon-letter owner' or] laksebreveier use net for fishing.

+New fishing rules, are being considered (as of March 2023) by the parliament of Finland.

 The Tana is well known for its excellent salmon fishery and is the most productive salmon river in Finland and Norway.
-The world's record for Atlantic salmon is held by a salmon caught on the Tana; it was 36 kg and was taken in 1929 by the late Nils Mathis Walle.
+The world's record for Atlantic salmon is held by a salmon caught on the Tana; it was 36 kg and was taken in 1929 by the Nils Mathis Walle.